troyhacks/MoonLight/docs/gettingstarted/installation.md

     * Download from GitHub
     * Upload from file.
 From a [GitHub release](https://github.com/MoonModules/MoonLight/releases), or created by VSCode, see [Develop / Installation](https://moonmodules.org/MoonLight/develop/installation/)

-* To install the latest release, you can also use the [MoonLight Web Installer](https://moonmodules.org/MoonLight/gettingstarted/installer/) (no need to erase the device if updating)
+* To install the latest release, you can also use the [MoonLight Installer](https://moonmodules.org/MoonLight/gettingstarted/installer/) (no need to erase the device if updating)
 * Upload directly from VSCode, see [Develop / Installation](https://moonmodules.org/MoonLight/develop/installation/)